LoubiTek/AudioVisual-Machine/README.md

 # Explanation and commentary: <br/>

-My goal is to create an old school audio-visual machine but a little bit modern. <br/>
+My goal is to create an old school audio-visual machine but a little bit modern ^^. <br/>

 The project is structured around 4 modules. <br/>
 (GUI, Pattern, Audio, Text to Speech) <br/>